 \underline{Step 2}.
 We prove now that the above algebras $A_i\subset A$ are in a direct sum position, in the sense that we have a non-unital $*$-algebra sum decomposition, as follows:

 As with any direct sum question, we have two things to be proved here.
-First, by using the formula $p_1+\ldots+p_k=1$ and the projection equations $p_i^2=p_i=p_i^*$, we conclude that we have the needed generation property, namely:
+First, by using the formula $p_1+\ldots+p_k=1$ and the projection equations $p_i^2=p_i^*=p_i$, we conclude that we have the needed generation property, namely:

-As for the fact that the sum is indeed direct, this follows as well from the formula $p_1+\ldots+p_k=1$, and from the projection equations $p_i^2=p_i=p_i^*$.
+As for the fact that the sum is indeed direct, this follows as well from the formula $p_1+\ldots+p_k=1$, and from the projection equations $p_i^2=p_i^*=p_i$.

 \underline{Step 3}.
-Our claim now, which will finish the proof, is that each of the $*$-subalgebras $A_i=p_iAp_i$ constructed above is a full matrix algebra.
-To be more precise here, with $r_i=rank(p_i)$, our claim is that we have isomorphisms, as follows:
+Our claim now, which will finish the proof, is that each of the $*$-subalgebras $A_i=p_iAp_i$ constructed above is in fact a full matrix algebra.
+To be more precise, with $n_i=rank(p_i)$, our claim is that we have isomorphisms, as follows:

 In order to prove this claim, recall that the projections $p_i\in A$ were chosen central and minimal.
 Thus, the center of each of the algebras $A_i$ reduces to the scalars:

 But this shows, either via a direct computation, or via the bicommutant theorem, that the each of the algebras $A_i$ is a full matrix algebra, as claimed.